-Meru MPs oust Caucus chairperson as row deepens
+Meru MPs oust caucus chairperson as row deepens

 Mr Mwirigi was elected deputy leader of the caucus.

-Speaking to Weru TV, a vernacular radio station, after the election at the parliament building, the MPs accused Dr Mutunga of using the position for his own benefit.
+Speaking to Weru TV, a vernacular radio station, after the election at Parliament building, the MPs accused Dr Mutunga of using the position for his own benefit.

 "A leader should not go alone, he should always involve others.
 As Meru MPs, we have not been able to meet the Deputy President or the President because our Speaker has failed to lead us.
 He did not even bother to meet Agriculture CS Mithika Linturi," said Mr Rindikiri.